 Fig.8.
-Chart with all the resistance samples at same temperature
+Chart of all the resistance samples at the same temperature

 C. Third experiment data

-The objective of this investigation is to evaluate humidity [19] impact on resistance value.
-As for prior measurement, uncertainty was calculated as shown in table II.
+The objective of this investigation was to evaluate the impact of humidity [19] on resistance value.
+As with the prior measurements, uncertainty was calculated as shown in Table II.
 Figure 9 shows the results.

 TABLE II